Alazka2k/Short-Video-Creator-Simplified/Readme.md

     └── ...
 ```

 This structure is optimized for seamless import into video editing software, allowing for efficient post-processing and finalization.
+In the future, file paths will be stored in the database, pointing to the external file storage system.

 ## Testing